TanStack/react-charts/docs/src/pages/docs/api.md

 ```

 The data property should be an array of series, each series should be an array of objects.
 Each object should have two properties, by convention called primary and secondary, but it can be named as you want.
-One of these properties will be used as the primary axis and the other as the secondary axes.
+One of these properties will be used as the primary axis and the other one as the secondary axes.

 ```javascript
 const data = [